 Please sign the petition and hand out ICBU’s leaflet

 (this blog is not on behalf of ICBU organization)

 ‘American use of DU is “A crime against humanity which may, in the eyes of historians, rank with the worst atrocities of all time.”
 US Iraq Military Vets “are on DU death row, waiting to die.”‘ – Truthout.org

-Combined with potential risks that are found in our foods (including GMOs, which has caused sterility in third generation hamsters)(54)(55) and toiletries and radiation from cellphones, etc. could there be a straw that breaks the camel’s back – that being our single, shared human gene pool.
+Combined with carcinogens that are found in our foods and toiletries (including GMOs, which has caused sterility in third generation hamsters)(54)(55).
+And potentially harmful waves from cellphones, etc. could there be a straw that breaks the camel’s back – that being our single, shared human gene pool?

 “Everything today causes cancer”

 This saying is precisely why you want to weed out as much as carcinogenic products in your life as you can.
 If you’re caring a load of bricks on your back and are afraid it may cause you to collapse, why would you be so ready to throw more on?

 Below is a glimpse at the depleted uranium issue, keeping in mind USG PSYOPS, disinformation and “slip ups” that have caused the loss of essential documentation.
 (During the MK Ultra experiments and during the COINTELPRO era the most egregious tactics and actions were not recorded to paper.
 During the Iran Contra Affair many documents were destroyed, as were many video tapes the CIA had after Bush allowed “enhanced interrogation techniques” the very term Adolf Hitler used in Germany.)